 How is SI joint dysfunction treated?

-Treatment is usually dependent on duration and severity of the pain and dysfunction.
+Treatment is usually dependent on the duration and severity of the pain and dysfunction.
 New injuries and even recurrent flare-ups or exacerbations benefit greatly from chiropractic manipulation because we are able to realign the pelvis to its proper orientation and perform any soft tissue treatments necessary to relax the muscles and ligaments that may be contributing to the dysfunction.
 Chiropractors can also help stabilize the SI joint using a multitude of different taping techniques as well.
 If the dysfunction is severe enough, combining physical therapy with chiropractic care is indicated.
-In worst case scenarios, steroid injections and even surgery may be necessary to completely relieve the pain.
+In worst-case scenarios, steroid injections and even surgery may be necessary to completely relieve the pain.

 So if you are experiencing low back pain that does not seem to be going away, come in and see me!